jac241/anki_killstreaks/README.md

 -----

-Review Heatmap is free and open-source software.
+Anki Killstreaks is free and open-source software.
 The add-on code that runs within Anki is released under the GNU AGPLv3 license, extended by a number of additional terms.
 For more information please see the [LICENSE](https://github.com/jac241/anki_killstreaks/blob/master/LICENSE) file that accompanied this program.

 Distributed WITHOUT ANY WARRANTY.